Patrick-Old/twilio-global-ocean/README.md

 # Ahoy!
 Are You Ready for Climate Model Data Analysis?
-### Let's sail the high seas together through an analysis of a global oceanographic climate model.
+### Let's sail the high seas together through the analysis of a global oceanographic climate model.

 In this mini-workshop we will be working with data from one of the world's best climate models as we build toward an understanding of its structure and meaning.